 My first trip to South Korea

 It only strengthened my will and dream to live in Asia.
 Not too long after I returned to New York.
 I was told that my next assignment would be to South Korea.
 I couldn’t believe this would happen.
-Not only did I realize my dream of going to Japan but now I was directly going to South Korea, another strong passion of mine.
+Not only did I realize my dream of going to Japan but now I was directly going to South Korea.
+Which was another strong passion of mine.

 Although I didn’t know any Korean, I tried to learn as much as I could before my first visit.
 I learned Hangul in just under an hour – my skills from self-studying Japanese came in handy here.